theheking/babs-rna-seq-2024/practical_overview/Week3_FASTQC.md

 >
 > What is the last read in your file?
 Is this read of high quality, explain?
 > Hint use command: tail
 >
+> You will often see the use of FASTQ and FASTA interchangeably by bioinformaticians.
+What is the difference between FASTQ and FASTA files?
+>